 Sporting performance, theoretical knowledge and performance analysis skills are assessed during both years, therefore it is essential that pupils are regularly participating in sport.

 We offer an extensive extra-curricular programme which gives all pupils the opportunity to stretch their skills whether that be as a performer or a leader.
 Clubs are open to all abilities and there are opportunities to represent the school in a variety of sports fixtures.

 To support learning we run sports tours and trips to create opportunities for girls to improve performance and understanding.

-59 girls are attending the Paris Tour in Easter 2017 and will gain playing experience against international opposition as well as meeting Superleague Netball players.
+59 girls attended the Paris Tour in Easter 2017 and gained playing experience against international opposition as well as meeting Superleague Netball players.
 Numerous St Augustine’s girls experienced both International and Superleague Netball last season and are looking forward to the up and coming trip in February.

 Our girls have represented Middlesex and Ealing in the London Youth Games which stems from excellent school coaching and participating in external clubs.

 ESSA Middlesex Athletics Track and Field Cup – 3rd Place 2016

 U10 Orley Farm Netball Tournament Winners 2016